keanuspies/poly-interview/ML_Engineer/Img2Img/SUBMISSION_README.md

 ## Question answers

 1. What if the image is really large or not of a standard size?
     <b> Since my model is a single conv layer that outputs the same size as the input this should not be a problem for training.
-The sobel filter generally stays the same size and has the same values for images of all shapes and sizes so the learned filter should still work. <b>
+The sobel filter generally stays the same size and has the same values for images of all shapes and sizes so the learned filter should still work. </b>

 2. What should occur at the edges of the image?